ajinkya-github/objectdetection/README.md

 Contents:
 - This repo will contain the code to achieve the above mandate.
 - The data will be hosted separately

+Test:
+- test branch set up from develop.